canonical/charm-relation-interfaces/CONTRIBUTING.md

 - a new directory: `/interfaces/{your-interface-name}`.
 In it, there should be:
   - a `README.md` explaining the purpose of the interface and the protocol
-  - a `schema.py` file containing pydantic models that specify the app and unit databag model for either side of the interface.
+  - a `schema.py` file containing [Pydantic](https://pydantic.dev/) models that specify the app and unit databag model for either side of the interface.
   - an `interface.yaml` file.
 See the template linked below for an explanation of what it is expected to include.

   - a `interface_tests` directory in which you can put python files containing interface tests.
 Read more about interface tests [here](./README_INTERFACE_TESTS.md)